Documentation Home

 CREATE USER 'sha2user'@'localhost' IDENTIFIED BY 'password';

 Another consequence of setting default_authentication_plugin to caching_sha2_password is that, to use some other plugin for account creation, you must specify that plugin explicitly.
-For example, to use the mysql_native_password plugin, use this statement:
+For example, to use the deprecated mysql_native_password plugin, use this statement:

 CREATE USER 'nativeuser'@'localhost'